NanoComp/mpb/doc/docs/Python_User_Interface.md

 ### Medium

 This class is used to specify the materials that geometric objects are made of.
-See the [meep documentation](http://meep.readthedocs.io/en/latest/Python_User_Interface/#medium) for more information.
+See the [Meep manual](http://meep.readthedocs.io/en/latest/Python_User_Interface/#medium) for more information.

 **`epsilon` [`float`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;